lee-kyungho/pysdtest/README.md

 We also introduce the Stata command **pysdtest** based on the python package for Stata users.

+If you use our package, please cite the paper:

+Lee, Kyungho, and Yoon-Jae Whang.
+"PySDTest: a Python Package for Stochastic Dominance Tests." arXiv preprint arXiv:2307.10694 (2023).

 ## Installation

 ### Python package